lun0522/lighter/README.md

 ### 3.2.6 Render pass (render_pass and render_pass_util)

 We provide a builder class to create instances of **RenderPass**.
-The user may set framebuffer count and size, add attachments and associated images, add subpasses and set dependencies between subpasses through **RenderPassBuilder**.
+Through **RenderPassBuilder**, the user may set:

+- number of framebuffers
+- attachments and associated images
+- multisampling relationships
+- subpasses and dependencies between them

 When used to build **RenderPass**, the internal states of the builder would not be changed, hence later the user may update the builder and create another **RenderPass** with similar settings, which is useful, for example, when the